biancajayy/Athlete-Forecast-App/README.md

 2. Make sure the filepaths in the app.py file match with those on your own device.

 3. Open the Application: Navigate to the project directory and open the application.

+     i.
+In order to run this application, users must have the following software installations:

+           a.
+Python

+           b.
+Scikit Learn

+           c.
+Numpy

+           d.
+Flask

+           e.
+Pandas

-4. Input Data: Enter the height, weight, star ranking, and rating of the potential recruit into the application interface.
+5. Input Data: Enter the height, weight, star ranking, and rating of the potential recruit into the application interface.

-5. Run the Algorithm: Execute the algorithm to initiate the matching process.
+6. Run the Algorithm: Execute the algorithm to initiate the matching process.

-6. Review Output: Once the matching process is complete, review the output to examine the most recent statistics of college athletes who closely resemble the input recruit's profile.
+7. Review Output: Once the matching process is complete, review the output to examine the most recent statistics of college athletes who closely resemble the input recruit's profile.

 **Contributors**